Today's Articles

 *Frank Boyer was born on this date in 1858.
 He was a Black settler and teacher.

-From Washington County, Missouri, Francis Marion Boyer was the son of Henry Boyer, a freedman from Pullam, Georgia.
-His father was a wagoner with the army units during the Mexican American War.
+Francis Marion Boyer was born in Washington County, Missouri, the son of Henry Boyer, a freedman from Pullam, Georgia.
+His father was a wagoner with the army units during the Mexican-American War.
 As a child, he heard stories about New Mexico from his father.
 Young Boyer attended Morehouse College and Fisk University.
 While working as a teacher in Georgia, he married Ella Louise McGruder.
 She was also a teacher and a graduate of the Haines Institute.

 Boyer became president of the land speculation venture.
 He relied on his training to help reform the townsite board and make Blackdom prosper.
-Boyer and his family offered temporary housing to newcomers to help them get started and help the community grow.
+Boyer and his family offered temporary housing to newcomers to help them get started and support the community's growth.
 He secured an electric water pump, which helped him produce hay and alfalfa.
-He obtained his homestead patent in 1908. greater-than-average rainfall during the 1910s helped the Blackdom residents to prosper.
+He obtained his homestead patent in 1908.
+Greater rainfall during the 1910s helped residents of Blackdom prosper.

 As a couple, they made education a priority for Blackdom youth.
 The residents of Blackdom established a community school, initially housed in the church.
-The school ensured that Blackdom’s children would be educated.
+The school ensured that Blackdom’s children would receive an education.
 Boyer understood the importance of education and its connection to power and influence.
 He also realized that teaching black history was a pathway for empowering black children.
-He struggled to farm in the desert landscape successfully.
+He struggled to farm successfully in the desert landscape.

 The return of desert drought and collapsing crop prices at the end of the decade prompted Boyer and his family to move to Vado, New Mexico, in 1921.
 Frank Boyer died on February 19, 1929 (aged 70) in Festus, Missouri.